Understanding Virtual Chassis Fabric Configuration

 Configuration File Management in a VCF

-You configure a VCF by logging onto the master Routing Engine and making configuration changes.
+You configure a VCF by logging onto the primary Routing Engine and making configuration changes.
 See the next section for information on logging into a VCF.

 Logging into a Virtual Chassis Fabric

-If you log in to the console port of any member device in a VCF, your session is automatically redirected to the device acting in the master Routing Engine role.
+If you log in to the console port of any member device in a VCF, your session is automatically redirected to the device acting in the primary Routing Engine role.

 Understanding Interface Numbering